 - graduated from your physical therapist program and requested your school to complete and submit the Form 2 to the Office of the Professions;

-- submitted the Application for Licensure and First Registration (Form 1) and paid the required licensure application fee;
+- submitted the Application for Licensure (Form 1) and paid the required licensure application fee;

 - submitted the Application for Limited Permit (Form 5), and paid the required limited permit fee, and